heades/dialectica-spaces/README.md

 Dialectica Spaces
 -----------------

-This is a formalization of dialectica spaces on the category DC in sets from Valeria de Paiva's thesis.
+This is a formalization of dialectica spaces on the category GC -- which we call Dial -- in sets from Valeria de Paiva's thesis.

 Dialectica spaces require the notion of a lineale.
 A lineale is essentially a symmetric monoidal closed category in the category of